Cultural Events & Intellectual Discussions

 For more than 160 years, Susquehanna University has been a rich cultural resource for creative expression and intellectual discussion in the Selinsgrove area.
 As the premiere host of cultural events and performances, the university is pleased to enrich the student experience and provide enjoyment for the surrounding community.
 From innovative human expression in theatre, music and dance to global art and artifacts in exhibitions — and much more in between — the variety of programs offers world-class art, performances and lectures.

-This year, we are excited to welcome four Artist Series events to our stages and other highly regarded professionals who will present readings of their work, feature their art, and lead lectures and discussions.
+This year, we are excited to welcome three Artist Series events to our stages and other highly regarded professionals who will present readings of their work, feature their art, and lead lectures and discussions.
 We are proud to showcase our students in theatrical and musical performances, vocal and instrumental concerts and readings of their works.

 Be Our Guest